 Christopher Tepper, co-founder

-Chris is currently the Director of Development and Planning at the Brooklyn Navy Yard Development Corporation and previously worked at the New York City Economic Development Corporation.
+Chris is currently the Director of Development and Capital Markets for Jamestown Properties at Industry City in Sunset Park, Brooklyn.
+He previously worked at the Brooklyn Navy Yard Development Corporation and the New York City Economic Development Corporation.

 Paul Kelterborn, co-founder

-Paul is the Manager for Public Programs at the Municipal Art Society of New York.
-His prior experience includes working in real estate development and in business development for architecture and urban design firms.
+Paul works as a Manager for Creative & Marketing for Jamestown Properties.
+His prior experience includes working at the Municipal Art Society of New York and in business development for architecture and urban design firms.
 He also co-founded the Hudson River Powerhouse Group.

 John Tantillo, treasurer